danielgasser/jQueryReplaceMe/README.md

         </script>
     </body>

 In the example above the `p` tag is used.
-You may use any valid HTML-tag.
+You may use any valid HTML-tag or jQuery selector.

-###Options:
+### Options:

 **textToReplace** (string) The text to look for.
 No HTML allowed